Jiganesh/ProgrammingConcepts/SystemDesignConcepts/DynamoDB.md

 - High Availability with single digit millisecond performance
 ```

 **Goal behind DynamoDB**

-to provide consistent performance at any scale with low single digit millisecond latency with high availability and reliability.
+To provide consistent performance at any scale with low single digit millisecond latency with high availability and reliability.

 **Workload Pattern**